ElemeFE/element/examples/docs/en-US/checkbox.md

 It is used for multiple checkboxes which are bound in one group, and indicates whether one option is selected by checking if it is checked.

-:::demo `checkbox-group` element can manage multiple checkboxes in one group by using `v-model` which is bound as an `Array`. `label` can modify the description following the button of the checkbox.
-It is also the value of the checkbox. `label` corresponds with the element values in the array.
+:::demo `checkbox-group` element can manage multiple checkboxes in one group by using `v-model` which is bound as an `Array`. in `el-checkbox` element, `label` is the value of the checkbox.
+While no content in that tag, it's also modify the description following the button of the checkbox. `label` also corresponds with the element values in the array.
 It is selected if the specified value exists in the array, and vice versa.

 ```html
 <template>